Munis Today: Lots of Yield, without All the Risk

 The 10-year Treasury yields about 3.8%, while a representative AAA muni yields 3.4%.
 However, on a tax-equivalent basis, the muni's yield jumps to 4.7% for those investors in the 28% tax bracket.
 And for those in the 35% bracket, the yield jumps to 5.2%.
 At these levels, we think munis' additional yield--taking into account their tax advantages--over Treasuries more than compensates for their modestly increased credit risk.
 And they're competitive with high-quality bonds from both General Electric (GE) and Citigroup (C), which yield about 5.2% and 5.5%, respectively.
 (Try out our muni tax calculator to find out more).

-Andrew Gunter does not own shares in any of the securities mentioned above.
+Andrew Gunter does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.